Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Ella: Gaze out from one of Sri Lanka’s most striking escarpments, where the central highlands drop sharply to the southern plains.
 Formed by ancient geological shifts, this dramatic gap cuts through the mountains, offering a view that stretches for miles.
 Tea-covered slopes, winding roads and distant waterfalls create a landscape shaped by both nature and history.

-Yala National Park: Embark on morning and evening game drives through Sri Lanka’s most celebrated national park, where dry woodlands, open grasslands and coastal lagoons create a habitat for diverse wildlife.
-Covering nearly 1,000 square kilometres its freshwater and saltwater ecosystems support Asian elephants, crocodiles and an abundance of birdlife.
-With luck, glimpse the elusive Sri Lankan leopard, as Yala is home to one of the world’s highest leopard densities.
+Yala National Park: Embark on morning and evening game drives through Sri Lanka’s most celebrated national park, covering nearly 1,000 square kilometres of dry woodlands, open grasslands and coastal lagoons.
+Its combined freshwater and saltwater ecosystems support Asianants, crocodiles and abundant birdlife.
+With luck, glimpse the solitary Sri Lankan leopard, as Yala hosts one of the world’s highest leopard densities.

 Yala National Park: Explore the diverse birdlife surrounding your hotel on a guided nature walk, where the calls of kingfishers, herons and bee-eaters fill the air.
 As you wander through coastal scrub and wetlands, spot colourful species that thrive in this rich ecosystem, gaining insight into Sri Lanka’s remarkable avian biodiversity.

 Galle: Walk through the cobbled streets of this UNESCO-listed fort, uncovering its blend of Portuguese, Dutch and British influences.
 Built in the 16th century, its bastions and ramparts have withstood centuries of monsoon winds.
-At the Galle Lighthouse, standing since 1939, take in sweeping views of the Indian Ocean.
+Stop at the Galle Lighthouse, standing since 1939, and take in sweeping views of the Indian Ocean.

 Customer Reviews